albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # What is a docker file?

-- A docker file is a text file, usually named `Dockerfile`, that contains a set of instructions used to create the docker image, that is, a file-system
+- A docker file is a text file, usually named `Dockerfile`, that contains a set of instructions used to create the docker image, that is, a filesystem

 - Docker promotes reuse and a _docker file_ can extend another image